razerofficial/UE4ChromaSDK/README.md

 3. int UChromaSDKPluginBPLibrary::ChromaSDKUnInit()
     * Returns the result of calling ChromaSDK::UnInit.
 Uninitializes the ChromaSDK.

-4. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectNone(const EChromaSDKDeviceEnum& device)
+4. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectNone(const EChromaSDKDeviceEnum&amp; device)
     * Returns the FChromaSDKEffectResult after creating a `CHROMA_NONE` effect given the device.
 This effect clears the lighting effect for a device.

-5. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectStatic(const EChromaSDKDeviceEnum& device, const FLinearColor& color)
+5. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectStatic(const EChromaSDKDeviceEnum&amp; device, const FLinearColor&amp; color)
     * Returns the FChromaSDKEffectResult after creating a `CHROMA_STATIC` effect given the device and color.
 This effect sets the lighting effect to a static color for a device.

-6. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom1D(const EChromaSDKDevice1DEnum& device, const FChromaSDKColors& colors)
+6. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom1D(const EChromaSDKDevice1DEnum&amp; device, const FChromaSDKColors&amp; colors)
     * Returns the FChromaSDKEffectResult after creating a `CHROMA_CUSTOM` effect given the device and one-dimensional color array.
 This effect sets the lighting effect with an array of colors for a device.

-7. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom2D(const EChromaSDKDevice2DEnum& device, const TArray&lt;FChromaSDKColors&gt;& colors)
+7. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom2D(const EChromaSDKDevice2DEnum&amp; device, const TArray&lt;FChromaSDKColors&gt;&amp; colors)
     * Returns the FChromaSDKEffectResult after creating a (`CHROMA_CUSTOM` or `CHROMA_CUSTOM2`) effect given the device and two-dimensional color array.
 This effect sets the lighting effect with an array of colors for a device.

-8. int UChromaSDKPluginBPLibrary::ChromaSDKSetEffect(const FChromaSDKGuid& effectId)
+8. int UChromaSDKPluginBPLibrary::ChromaSDKSetEffect(const FChromaSDKGuid&amp; effectId)
     * Returns the result of calling ChromaSDK::SetEffect given the effect identifier.
 Activates the given effect.

-9. int UChromaSDKPluginBPLibrary::ChromaSDKDeleteEffect(const FChromaSDKGuid& effectId)
+9. int UChromaSDKPluginBPLibrary::ChromaSDKDeleteEffect(const FChromaSDKGuid&amp; effectId)
     * Returns the result of calling ChromaSDK::DeleteEffect given the effect identifier.
 Deletes the given effect.

 10. FChromaSDKColors UChromaSDKPluginBPLibrary::CreateRandomColors1D(int elements)